Sartor02/IGDataFetcher/README.md

 # IGDataFetcher - Automating Instagram API Authorization and Data Retrieval
-This document provides a guide on how to automate Instagram API authorization and data retrieval using Python.
-The provided code demonstrates how to obtain an access token, fetch media information, and save it to a JSON file.
-Additionally, instructions for generating SSL certificates and adding localhost to Valid OAuth Redirect URIs are included.
+This document offers instructions for automating the authorization and data retrieval process of the Instagram API using Python, specifically focusing on the Instagram Basic Display API.
+The provided code illustrates the steps to acquire an access token, retrieve media information, and store it in a JSON file.
+Furthermore, it includes guidance on generating SSL certificates and adding localhost to Valid OAuth Redirect URIs.

 ## Prerequisites
 Before proceeding, ensure you have: